todogroup/ospology/ospo-book/CONTRIBUTING.md

 ## Contributing to this Guide

 We value and appreciate any input from the open source community and OSPO practitioners, and welcome any improvements to this project.
-If you're not comfortable with GitHub, please [sign up for our mailing list](https://lists.todogroup.org/g/ospo-book-project)and share your feedback there.
+If you're not comfortable with GitHub, please [sign up for our mailing list](https://lists.todogroup.org/g/WG-ospo-book-project) and share your feedback there.

 ### 🐣 Newcomers